We MAKE CHANGE THROUGH ART

 yohaku, which is one of the six elements of Japanese beauty.
 It represents a pause, a margin or a blank space between words or design elements and implies meaning.
 Learn more

-Starting from November 2020, we offer a group intervision for Expressive Arts practitioners, including therapists, coaches, and facilitators.
+Starting from November 2020, we offer a group intervision for creative therapists, Expressive Arts practitioners, coaches, and facilitators.
 It can become a great addition to your supervision.
 Let’s connect and shape this community together!
 Learn more

 In this series of monthly experiential sessions, we simply play with the arts to discover new and exciting forms of expression.
-Please join us to cultivate a playful attitude, nourish your senses, and connect with wonderful people from around the world.
+Please join us to cultivate a playful attitude, upgrade your skills, and connect with wonderful people from around the world.
 Learn more

 The Founding Story of Yohaku